TArnD-jg/uf2-samd21_bootloader_for_wlr089u0/README.md

 # Modified UF2 Bootloader Port for WLR089U0

-This repository contains an experimental port of the UF2 bootloader to the SAML21/ATSAMR34 family, tested primarily on WLR089U0 LoRa modules.
+This repository contains an experimental port of the UF2 bootloader for the SAML21/ATSAMR34 family, tested primarily on WLR089U0 LoRa modules.

 > **7.1 Cortex M0+ Processor**
 > The SAM R34/R35 contains an ATSAML21J18B ARM Cortex-M0+ processor, based on the ARMv6 Architecture and Thumb®-2 ISA.
 The Cortex-M0+ is 100% instruction set compatible with its predecessor, the Cortex-M0 core, and upward compatible to Cortex-M3 and M4 cores.
 The implemented ARM Cortex-M0+ is revision r0p1.
 >
 > — *SAM R34/R35 Low Power LoRa® Sub-GHz SiP Datasheet*, DS70005356B, p.
 21, Microchip Technology Inc.

 Original bootloader: <https://github.com/ladyada/uf2-samd21>